 You should consider vasectomy as a permanent contraceptive method.

-Not all vasectomists around the world perform this open ended technique, and some prefer to cauterize both ends.
+Not all doctors around the world perform this open ended technique, and some prefer to cauterise both ends.

-At Gentle Procedures our doctor is able to maintain our high success rates while also offering the potential benefits of an Open-Ended vasectomy.
+At Gentle Procedures Clinic Queensland our doctor is able to maintain our high success rates while also offering the potential benefits of an Open-Ended vasectomy.

-With effective local anaesthesia and our no scalpel technique the pain is minimized.
+With effective local anaesthesia and our no scalpel technique the pain is minimised.